mpb10/PowerShell-Backup/README.md

 #

-To uninstall these scripts, delete the Backup Script folders located at `C:\Users\%USERNAME%\Backup Script` and `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Backup Script`, as well as the desktop shortcut.
+To uninstall this script, delete the Backup Script folders located at `C:\Users\%USERNAME%\Backup Script` and `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Backup Script`, as well as the desktop shortcut.

 # USAGE